proepkes/MSF-DarkRiftServer/README.md

 Deploying on Linux results in "System.ArgumentException: An item with the same key has already been added":
  - Delete DarkRiftServer.dll  from Plugins/ and WorldPlugins/

+Why do the DarkRift-dlls have to be copied to the Deploy folder?:
+ - When you run DarkRift.Server.Console.exe normally it acts as the MasterServer.
+If spawned by the Spawner, it acts as a Room/Gameserver and requires all dependencies inside the same directory (due to "Process.Start").

 ### Resources: